Finding and Interpreting Catalysts

 The catalysts are where traders tend to get hung up.

-“This is the biggest thing that so many trainers often overlook,” says Tim.
+“This is the biggest thing that so many traders often overlook,” says Tim.
 “They will see a stock that is moving on a specific day and there is no reason behind that movement.
-Then they try to trade the stock the next day and they wonder why it’s not working.”
+Then, they try to trade the stock the next day and they wonder why it’s not working.”

 The problem, according to Tim, is that the stock had no catalyst.